YOU’VE GOT QUESTIONS,

 They’ve tried to work out relationship problems on their own, but something gets in the way.
-Usually that thing is something that happened in your first group -– which is your family of origin. …your mom, dad – and all the folks you lived with when you were a kid.
+Usually that thing is something that happened in your first group.
+Which is your family of origin; your mom, dad, and all the folks you lived with when you were a kid.

 Most times you’ll repeat the same behaviors in group that you used to survive the stress of your original family.
-If you get aggressive in your family, or you withdraw and give people the silent treatment – you’re probably do the same in group.
+If you get aggressive in your family, or you withdraw and give people the silent treatment – you’ll probably do the same in group.